 CNN-based schemes forgo the use of handcrafted image descriptors, in favor of learnt image embeddings.
 Thus, Wang and Kambhamettu \cite{wang2015age} proposed a hierarchical unsupervised neural network architecture to learn low-level translation-invariant features, used as inputs to a set of Recursive Neural Networks (RNNs).
 Manifold learning was applied to capture the underlying face aging manifold by projecting the feature vector into a low-dimensional, better discriminative subspace.
-Hassner and Levi \cite {leviage}, and Yi \emph{et al}. \cite{yi2015age} reported significant accuracy improvements by formulating the age estimation as a classification problem, and applying CNNs.
-Deep metric learning was applied by Sendik et al. \cite{deepage} to face features computed by a CNN, while a Support Vector Regressor (SVR) was applied to estimate the age.
+Hassner and Levi \cite{leviage} reported significant accuracy improvements by formulating the age estimation as a classification problem, and applying CNNs.
+Sendik et al. \cite{deepage} applied deep metric learning to face features computed by a CNN, while a Support Vector Regressor (SVR) was applied to estimate age.
 Deep metric learning was also used by Liu et al. \cite{8017500}, who proposed a hard quadruplet mining scheme to improve the resulting embedding, while a regression-based loss was applied to estimate the age.
-Rothe et al. \cite{7406390} derived a classification scheme where the class probability distribution of the Softmax function was used to compute the empirical expectancy of estimated age.
-Pan et al. \cite{Mean-Variance} proposed a multi-task approach, by first computing the empirical estimation probability of each age using the Softmax activation function.
-The $L_{2}$ loss, as well as the empirical variance of the age estimation error were minimized.
-Malli at al. \cite {Malli_2016} suggested an ensemble of CNN-based classification models, where each ensemble model was trained to classify within a different age domain.
+Rothe et al. \cite{7406390} derived a classification scheme in which the class probability distribution of the Softmax function was used to compute the empirical expectancy of estimated age.
+Pan et al. \cite{Mean-Variance} proposed a multitask approach, first computing the empirical estimation probability of each age using the Softmax activation function.
+The $L_{2}$ loss, as well as the empirical variance of the age estimation error, were minimized.
+Malli et al. \cite{Malli_2016} suggested an ensemble of CNN-based classification models, where each ensemble model was trained to classify within a different age domain.
 The final inference was computed by averaging over the models' outputs.
 Tree-based approaches were also proposed \cite{8954134, 8578343}.
-A hybrid deep Regression Forests approach by Shen et al. \cite{8578343} utilizes both Regression Forests and deep learning inference.
-The forest nodes learn input-adaptive data partitions, and are connected to fully connected CNN\ layers.
-The Random Forests and CNN were jointly optimized in an end-to-end approach.
-Li et al. \cite{8954134} used a tree-based structure where adjacent tree leaves in nearby branches were jointly connected to create a continuous transition, as well as an ensemble of local regressors.
-Each leaf is connected to a particular local regressor.
-The ordinality of the estimated ages was utilized by encoding the age labels is an ordinality-preserving representation \cite{8099569, 7780901, 9145576, coral} , where each model output determines whether an estimated age is higher than a given threshold.
-Such approaches were shown to improve the age classification accuracy.